Skip to content

 A voucher that acts like a general value credit — customers can redeem it against any eligible products or services in your catalogue.

-Selecting SUV versus MUV guides both how your redemption workflows behave and how tax (e.g., VAT) is accounted for under UK/EU voucher rules (single-purpose vs multi-purpose vouchers).
+Selecting SUV vs. MUV guides both how your redemption workflows behave and how tax (e.g. VAT) is accounted for under UK/EU voucher rules (single-purpose vs multi-purpose vouchers).

 1. Log In to the Business Portal